saidvandeklundert/saidvandeklundert.github.io/_posts/2020-5-4-juniper-lag.md

 The same thing goes for other protocols and this makes it a strategy that can work out well for all sorts of networks, be it an MPLS core or a clos fabric.

-### Configuring BFD for a LAG
+### Configuring BFD for a LAG on Juniper

-In this example, we will configure BFD for a LAG between two MX routers:
+In this example, we will configure BFD for a LAG between two Juniper MX routers:

 {:refdef: style="text-align: center;"}
 ![Juniper BFD protected LAG on MX](/img/juniper_lag_bfd.png "Juniper BFD protected LAG")